vtorres94/digitalHype/README.md

 ## REQUERIMENTS

 ```
+Values in the string can be separated by any number of zeros.
+The id is a numeric value but will contain no zeros.
+The function should parse the string and return a dictionary that contains the first name, last name, and id values.

 Build a graphical interface that allows me as a user to insert the encrypted message, with a button that calls the decryption function and displays the decrypted message.
 ```